-Up until recently, plastic can carriers have been popular because of their functionality, convenience for retail sales, and cheap price tag.
-Their unsustainable nature, however, has made consumers and some brewery owners uneasy.
-As a result, breweries around the globe are reducing their reliance on them, often choosing instead the 100% plant-based and certified compostable Eco Rings from startup company E6PR.
-First made popular by Salt Water Brewery in Florida, the truly biodegradable Eco Rings have since been adopted by a growing number of other environmentally conscious breweries.
-Among them are Bell’s Beach Brewing in Australia, Hey Joe Brewing in South Africa, Iceland’s Seagull 67, Argentina’s La Paloma, Mexico’s Monzon, Canada’s Big Spruce, and more than 100 other brewers in the U.S. and elsewhere.
-See a full list of companies currently using them below.
+Until recently, plastic can carriers have been popular because of their functionality, convenience, and cheap price tag.
+Their unsustainable nature, however, has made consumers and many brewery owners uneasy.
+As a result, hundreds of breweries around the globe are reducing their reliance on them, often choosing instead the 100% plant-based and certified-compostable Eco Rings from E6PR (which stands for eco six-pack ring).
+First made popular by Salt Water Brewery in Florida, the truly biodegradable carriers have since been adopted by a growing number of other environmentally conscious breweries.
+Among them are Bell’s Beach Brewing in Australia, Hey Joe Brewing in South Africa, Iceland’s Seagull 67, Argentina’s La Paloma, Mexico’s Monzon, Canada’s Big Spruce, and hundreds more in the U.S. and elsewhere.

-Made from agricultural by-product waste and additional organic materials, E6PR’s Eco Rings biodegrade naturally and won’t cause harm to wildlife in case of ingestion.
-Surf City’s Salty Turtle Beer Co. became the first brewery in North Carolina to start using them for that very reason.
+Made from agricultural by-product (specifically, the unharvested portion of wheat stalks which are otherwise left in the field as waste), E6PR’s Eco Rings biodegrade naturally, are unlikely to cause harm to wildlife, and eventually become organic matter that can enrich rather than pollute the natural environment.
+Surf City’s Salty Turtle Beer Company became the first brewery in North Carolina to start using them for that very reason.
 Proud partners of the Karen Beasley Sea Turtle Hospital, they’ve donated a portion of their beer sales to the organization since opening.

-After initial growing pains, E6PR refined its design, added a 4-pack version of its Eco Rings, and began ramping up production to meed demand in mid 2019.
+After initial growing pains, E6PR refined its design, added a 4-pack version of its Eco Rings, and began ramping up production to meed demand.
 Breweries too, especially environmentally conscious ones, have embraced them after some initial apprehension.
 Among the misconceptions were concerns regarding the durability, expense, and application of the product.
-A bit less pliable than plastic, they require a different application method than plastic snap-ons, which you can see in the video below (high speed applicators, including automated machinery, is available now for faster canning lines).
+A bit less pliable than plastic, they require a different application method than plastic snap-ons.
+A variety of applicators, including manual and automated machinery, are now available.

 Though most breweries have experienced a brief learning curve with application, reviews have primarily been positive after they’ve made the switch to Eco Rings.
-“We ran them through their paces and they hold up great,” said North Carolina’s Asheville Brewing in a press release announcing its adoption of them last month.
-“The difference in cost worked out to something like eight cents per four-pack,” said Jay Sullivan, co-founder of Honest Weight Artisinal Beer in Massachusetts.
-His brewery was among the first of several dozen in New England that have switched to them.
-“We think it’s worth it when you consider the environmental benefit they offer.”
+“We ran them through their paces and they hold up great,” said North Carolina’s Asheville Brewing in a press release announcing its transition to them last year.
+Other notable breweries that have recently adopted them, citing their environmental benefits as motivation, include Deaware’s Dogfish Head and California’s Bear Republic.

-Communicating what those benefits are to brewery owners and consumers has been another hurdle for E6PR, largely due to misinformation, or what might be argued as disingenuous marketing claims by some of its competitors.
-Manufacturers like PakTech and Roberts PolyPro market their carriers as “100% recyclable” by stamping the chasing arrows symbol on them, but their products are typically anything but in reality.
-Among the issues that render them unrecyclable for the vast majority of curbside collections are their shape (they get tangled in machinery), size (too small & flat), and color (black is undetectable) – all of which pose problems for processors.
+Communicating what those benefits are to brewery owners and consumers has required some effort by E6PR, largely due to misinformation, or what might be argued as disingenuous marketing claims, by some of its competitors.
+Manufacturers like PakTech and others market their carriers as “100% recyclable” by stamping the chasing arrows symbol on them, but their products are typically anything but in reality.
+Among the issues that render them unrecyclable for the majority of consumers are their shape (they get tangled in machinery), size (too small & flat to be recognized), and sometimes even color (black is undetectable to infra-red optical sorters) – all of which pose problems for curbside bin recycling trucks and the materials recovery facilities they drop off at.
 The flimsy plastic film rings made by Hi-Cone and others aren’t much better.
-Photodegradable to decrease the likelihood of life-threatening entanglement for wildlife, the plastic degrades into particles that are often consumed by marine life, and they aren’t accepted in municipal curbside recycling bins either.
+Photodegradable to decrease the likelihood of life-threatening entanglement for wildlife, the plastic only degrades into particles that are often consumed by marine life, and they aren’t accepted in residential or commercial recycling programs either.

-A Twitter poll from January of this year revealed that many U.S. craft beer consumers weren’t aware of such recycling limitations regarding plastic can carriers.
+A Twitter poll conducted by the MassBrewBros.com website revealed that many U.S. craft beer consumers aren’t aware of such recycling limitations regarding plastic can carriers.
 Fortunately, more and more breweries are moving away from them, including some of the world’s largest brands.
-European brewer Carlsberg has been phasing in its new Snap Packs, which use a small speck of recyclable glue to hold cans together, Mexico’s Corona introduced a new can design it calls the Fit Pack which uses no packaging materials at all, and Australia’s Carlton & United Breweries (CUB), a collection of brands now owned by Asahi Breweries, announced plans last March to scrap its use of plastic six-pack rings in favor of cardboard packaging.
+European brewer Carlsberg has been phasing in its new Snap Packs, which use a small speck of recyclable glue to hold cans together, Mexico’s Corona introduced a new can design it calls the Fit Pack which uses no packaging materials at all, and Australia’s Carlton & United Breweries (CUB), a collection of brands now owned by Asahi Breweries, announced plans to scrap its use of plastic six-pack rings in favor of cardboard packaging.

 Marcus Cox, who worked in the Australian brewing industry for two decades before relocating to the U.S. to take the lead brewer role at Pittsburg, Pennsylvania’s Mindful Brewing, assumes that breweries around the world will continue moving away from plastic packaging.
 “The Eco Rings were an obvious match with our brand identity,” he said.
 “Our name kind of says it all.”
-Primarily a taproom focussed business that uses a mobile canner for distribution beer about six times a year, the Mindful Brewing staff applies the E6PR carriers with a custom-built hand-operated machine.
+Primarily a taproom focussed business that uses a mobile canner for distribution beer, the Mindful Brewing staff applies the E6PR carriers with a custom-built hand-operated machine.
 Cox says the extra cost, which works out to less than $1,000 annually, is just considered part of their environmental commitment.

 “We’re proud to offer our customers a functional, sustainable and attractive packaging, says Ryan Wagner, brand ambassador at Guinness Open Gate Brewery in Maryland, who also noted that E6PR’s unique appearance has provided an opportunity to chat with customers and colleagues about the importance of sustainability.
 “Our experience with the packaging has been overwhelmingly positive and we’ll continue to look for new and diverse ways to protect our local communities, as well as our global resources.”

-Of course the ultimate solution is to eliminate single-use packaging of all sorts and require consumers to bring their own reusable bags, portable coolers.
+Of course the ultimate eco-conscious solution is to eliminate single-use packaging of all sorts and require consumers to bring their own reusable bags or portable coolers.
 Don’t laugh, Pure Project Brewing in San Diego does just that.
-Its customers have embraced the responsibility of transporting their taproom takeaway purchases without single-use packaging.
+Its customers have embraced the responsibility of transporting their taproom takeaway purchases without any packaging provided by the brewery.
 For distribution to liquor stores, Pure Project uses Eco Rings or cardboard flats.
 The result is zero plastic packaging waste associated with retail sales of their beer.

-Note: the environmental impacts of various beer packaging options is currently the topic of a white paper that Eco-Friendly Beer Drinker is working on and hopes to release this summer.
+Note: the environmental impacts of various beer packaging options is currently the topic of a white paper that Eco-Friendly Beer Drinker is working on and plans to release this summer.